callwyat/mplab-extension/readme.md

 # VSLABX (MPLABX Extension)

-An extension that enables building MPLABX projects from within Visual Studio Code
+An extension that enables building and debugging MPLABX projects from within Visual Studio Code

 ## VSLABX Prerequisites